MissouriState-CSC515-Spring2020/avinashy47-project/readme.md

-# Checkpoint4
+# Checkpoint5

-Update of Single Page Application developed in Checkpoint3 to be a Progressive Web Application.
+Update your application to be a YouTube video site (rather than photos).
+Use the YouTube Data API to pull data:

+-added youtube service files and modified the components accordingly.

 ## Build

 Run `ng build --prod` to build the project.

 Run 'http-server -o 8080 -c-1 dist/checkpoint3' to run the server

+## To start the app
+Run 'ng serve -o'